aimer1124/GaugeChromeHeadless/README.md

 ## Tips

+- ChromeDriver is for linux,If you want to run in other OS,please replace chromedriver in `BrowserDriver` folder.
-If you want to use this in CI, eg.Jenkins.
-Please make sure
-- CI User is not `root` user
+- If you want to use this in CI, eg.Jenkins.
+Please make sure: CI User is not `root` user
-- or set `ChromeOptions` argument `--no-sandbox`

-Otherwise, your test can't run in CI well.